 An Australian Tertiary Admissions Rank (ATAR) is not the only way of getting into university in Western Australia.
 AQF Certificates can be a steppingstone to university and a significant number of AQF training graduates gain admission to Australian universities every year.
-As an AQF training graduate you need to apply through the Tertiary Institutions Services Centre (TISC) for admission to public universities for the start of year intake or you can apply directly to the universities for the mid-year intake.
+As an AQF training graduate you need to apply through the Tertiary Institutions Services Centre (TISC) for admission to public universities for the start of year intake.
 Some AQF courses have specific cooperative arrangements with universities.
 Students graduating from these courses can gain up to one year's credit or advanced standing in an associated undergraduate degree at university.